Welcome to Tm Hughes & Son Electrical Services. We provide lighting design and installation services in Chelmsford.

 Next, we take into account the people using the room.
 If you’re a young couple with children, you won’t need as much light as an old retired couple who need more light to see the same as you do and will likely require task lighting, such as reading lights.

-By establishing where your furniture’s going, we can work out the best place to put wall lights to make the room look symmetrical or create the effect you’re after.
+By establishing where your furniture’s going, we can find the best place to put wall lights to make the room look symmetrical or create the effect you’re after.

 Natural lighting and its directions are also a consideration.
-We’ll work out where it comes in and what direction and position lighting to work in conjunction with the natural light.
+We’ll determine where it comes in and what direction and position lighting should work in conjunction with the natural light.

-Your current light switches and fittings may already be in a good position, or they may need to be moved to create the perfect lighting situation.
+Your current light switches and fittings may already be in a good position or need to be moved to create the perfect lighting situation.

 Finally, your unique tastes and preferences decide the style of light chosen.
 Everyone has their personal preferences.
 We’ll go through many options to find your perfect lights.